hmrc/file-upload-frontend/README.md

 Body (Multipart Form): A single binary file.

-Note: constraints.contentTypes and constraints.maxSizePerItem are applied when the file is uploaded.
-If validation fails, the user will receive an error.
+Note: If maxSizePerItem is specified in the [envelope](https://github.com/hmrc/file-upload#create-an-envelope), then it is applied when the file is uploaded.
+Otherwise the default is 10MB.

 Response: 200